andna5980/myfood/README.md

 - Github - Online service to host repositories.

 ### FrontEnd

 - Materialize - Framwork use for the creation of different areas of the web
 - FontAwsome - Vector icons used in the website
 - Balsamic - Used to created wireframes

 ### BackEnd

 - MongoDB - Database used to store user's details and all recipes added by them
 - Heroku - Platform used to deploy and Host the website

+## Testing

+### Screen Viewport

+The website has been tested in different view ports using Google Inspect tools.
+The website and it functions is clearly displany without any problem in varios screen sizes.
+Starting from 400px to 1620px.

+### Operation System & Browsers

+The website has been tested in different OS, that includes iOS, Windows but also in the 3 main browsers Chrome, Safari and firefox.
+The results for those tests were positive.

+## Code Validation